 - Show the threshold and percentage of query time used to reach the threshold.

 - Core Query Prefix is an optional filter applied to queries the user runs.
 The prefix restricts query results that the user sees.
 For example, the 'service' = 80 query prefix is prepended to any queries run by the user, and the user can only access metadata of HTTP sessions.
+If you set up data privacy using a whitelist, every meta key specified in the core query prefix must also be whitelisted as described in the Data Privacy Management Guide.

 The query-handing attribute settings applied for a user depend on the role memberships of the user.
 It is important to verify the query-handling attribute settings for your roles.